Perttu-/Collapse-detector/README.md

 Completed features:
 - Detects phone fall from accelerometer values.
 - Sends timestamp, device id and location (latitude and longitude) to server.
+- Sends device id once in every minute to server
 - Provides first aid and safety tips.

 To do: